Junks5020/deepe-docs/docs/developer/install.md

 ## 2. Prepare the Database

 We recommend **not** using Docker to run your PostgreSQL database.
 Use a local or dedicated database server for better stability.
+But to simplify the setup, we've integrated the database in Docker Compose.
+If you prefer to use your own external database, please follow these steps:
+> If you don't need to use your own database, you can skip this step

-1. Install a local PostgreSQL server (version 16 is known to run stably)
+1. Manually install a local PostgreSQL server or use existing database information(version 16 is known to run stably)
 2. To ensure successful initialization, you **must** use the default superuser:
    **`dbuser = postgres`**
 3. Make sure to note down the following parameters for later use: {dbname}, {dbuser}, {dbpassword}, {dbhost}, and {dbport}.